mimiyin/Choreographic-Interventions/README.md

 #####Example in-class improvs: Shadow-play with moving light.
 Dancing in suits.

-#####Assignment: Create a movement exercise that changes the texture and/or shape of the body.
+#####Topic Study: Create a movement exercise that changes the texture and/or shape of the body.

 ##Space
 Points, lines and curves.